sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Wrap-up

+- Talk about a problem of replacing the existing application: cause downtime - we need blue-green deployment
 - Carl discusses "pipeline.yml" (too much is hidden) vs "Bash script" (more control, easier to understand what goes on)